tomato42/marvin-toolkit/README.md

 This toolkit provides 3 tools:

-1. A script to generate the RSA keys
+1. A script to generate the RSA keys (in multiple formats)
 2. A script to generate the RSA ciphertexts with known plaintext structure
 3. A script to analyse the collected results